mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

 ## Summary

 We felt positive at the end of this meeting.
+We will be using this as a basis for how we treat new starters.

 I would absolutely appreciate your advice and insights on how we can make it better.

 New starters due soon and we're super-excited about it!